 41. Oscar de la Renta

 Born in the Dominican Republic in 1932, Oscar de la Renta dressed every important woman throughout his six decades as a fashion designer.
 From Hilary Clinton to Sarah Jessica Parker, La Renta had every dress any girl wanted to have.
 The unique tone of red from his dresses became to be known as “De la Renta red.”
 Oscar de la Renta will always be remembered as the man who knew what women wanted and desire.
 An old fashion gentleman who lived to dress women and make them feel amazing.

 42. Zac Posen

-Zac Posen is world famous for his modern American glamour that combines couture technique and profound innovation.
+Zac Posen is world-famous for his modern American glamour that combines couture techniques and profound innovation.
 Born in New York City, the designer attended London’s Central Saint Martins University in the womenswear degree program.
 He debuted his first runway show at the young age of 21.
 In Fall 2014, Zac Posen was announced as Creative Director for the prominent brand Brooks Brothers signature women’s collection and accessories.